amjadsolutions/kahunas_backend/README.md

 This command will start all the services defined in the docker-compose.yml file.

-2. Set Up Local Database (Optional)
+2. Set Up Local Database

     Update the .env file to point to your local database credentials.